fluree/docs.flur.ee/src/content/0.15.0/docs/identity/signatures.md

 ```

 ### Signed Transactions
 If `fdb-open-api` is set to true, then you do not need to sign your transactions.
-Each database comes with a default auth record, which is either provided by you or automatically generated (see [config options](/docs/getting-started/fluree-anywhere#config-options)).
+Each ledger comes with a default auth record, which is either provided by you or automatically generated (see [config options](/docs/getting-started/fluree-anywhere#config-options)).
 If `fdb-open-api` is set to true, then all transactions submitted to `/transact` will be signed with this default private key unless otherwise specified.

 All signed transactions need to be submitted to the [`/command` endpoint](/api/downloaded-endpoints/downloaded-examples#-command).
 Transactions can be sent to the `/command` endpoint, regardless of whether `fdb-open-api` is true or not.
 All transactions submitted will be attributed to the auth record that signs the transactions, not the default auth record (if there is one).